microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcreports-getrawremoteconnectionreports.md

 ---
 title: "cloudPcReports: getRawRemoteConnectionReports "
-description: "Get a Cloud PC's raw real-time remote connection report without any calculation or aggregation, such as roundTripTime or available bandwidth, which are aggregated hourly from the raw event data."
+description: "Get the raw real-time remote connection report for a Cloud PC without any calculation or aggregation, such as roundTripTime or available bandwidth, which are aggregated hourly from the raw event data."
 author: "Gutentag0004"
 ms.localizationpriority: medium
 ms.prod: "cloud-pc"